 Here you can find the power consumption in watts for a given voltage supply, assumed the amperage (I) in ampere is known; the relation between volt and watt is P = I × V.

 The unit symbols are W for watts, A for ampere and V for volts.
 Read on to learn how to convert volts to watts, and make sure to try out our converter further down on this page.

 Convert Volts to Watts

 There is no direct relation between voltage and electrical power consumption.
 For this conversion the amperage must be known, too.
 To convert volts to watts use the formulas:

-For example, if your current is 1.5A and your voltage supply is 60V, the results are as follows:
+For example, supposed your current is 1.5A and your voltage supply is 60V:

-In case of direct current, in order to convert volts to watts multiply the electric current in ampere by the voltage in watts.
+- In case of direct current, in order to convert multiply the electric current in ampere by the voltage in watts.
 As a result, the power consumption in watts is 90W (1.5A × 60V).

 Instead of applying the formula, use our volts to watts calculator below.
 Start by inserting your amount of volts, choose your circuit, and insert the amperes before hitting the convert button.